 • Length: max.
 30 minutes

-You can submit your film also to our main programme to run out of competition.
-For example if your film doesn’t fit into any of the award criteria or any other reason.
+You can submit your film also to our main programme to run out of competition, for example if your film doesn’t fit into any of the award criteria.

 2.3.
-Information on the Selection of Films and Prize Money
+Information on the Selection of Films, Screening Fees and Prize Money

 3. General Submission Criteria & Film Entry

-Films must have been completed on or after Jan.
-1, 2018.
-If submitting for a competition, the film must meet the stated criteria.
+If submitting for a competition, the film must meet the stated criteria above.
+Submitted films that had a theatrical release in Austria or have been broadcasted on the internet, VOD or on Austrian / German speaking TV or who were already shown in previous ethnocineca festivals cannot be taken into consideration for the programme.
+Only films that have been completed after January 1st, 2021 are eligible for the programme.
 All films will be shown in the original version with English subtitles.
-Thus only entries with English subtitles will be taken into consideration for the program selection.
-The entry form must be fully completed and all the requested documents submitted.
+Thus only entries with English subtitles will be taken into consideration for the programme selection.
+The entry form on FilmFreeway must be fully completed and all the requested documents submitted.
 One entry form must be filled out for each film.
-Applications will only be accepted if all required information is submitted by December 1, 2019.
+Applications will only be accepted if all required information is submitted before the deadline of December 1st, 2022.

 • Original version with English subtitles